-Such an approach could mean cultivators will potentially have to pay taxes on crops that fail to generate revenue because they were destroyed by weather or other causes – such as the recent wildfires – The Union reported.
+Such an approach could mean cultivators will potentially have to pay taxes on crops that fail to generate revenue because they were destroyed by weather or other causes, like the recent wildfires, The Union reported.

 Here’s what you need to know:

 - Cannabis growers in Northern California are still reeling from wildfires that destroyed more than 30 cultivation facilities in October.